5 New Year’s Goals to Set for You and Your Cat!

 Not sure if your kitty is overweight?
 The PDSA has some great guidelines

-Exercise: When planning your brand new exercise routine, why not give your kitty one too?
+Exercise: When planning your brand-new exercise routine, why not give your cat a ‘get fit’ goal too?
 We know it’s not always easy, but it’s a great way to bound with your furry friend and keep his health in check.

 Get into the mind of your cat, what games would your little hunter like to play?